victor-marino/victor-marino.github.io/content/en/blog/2025-07-05-fastmail-desktop-app-linux-mint.md

 Although the ongoing demise of desktop applications in favour of web apps is affecting all operating systems, Linux users are especially familiar with it.
 Due to its comparatively small market share, Linux is typically the lowest hanging fruit when it comes to cutting on development efforts.
 The rise of powerful, highly functional web apps has only accelerated this trend.

-Unfortunately, some services and applications can lose valuable functionality when native apps are removed from the equation, and email is a good example of this: background email monitoring, proper notification support, handling of mailto links or offline support are all things that can be lost without a desktop app.
+Unfortunately, some services and applications can lose valuable functionality when native apps are removed from the equation, and email is a good example of this: background mailbox monitoring, proper notifications, handling of mailto links or offline support are all things that can be lost without a desktop app.
+Third party email clients (such as Thunderbird) can cover these gaps, but they come with their own set of compromises: loss of provider-specific features, varying levels of quality and UI polish, questionable business models, etc.

-Luckily, Linux's open source and highly customizable nature provide the necessary tools to turn a webmail based service, such as Fastmail, in a fully fledged desktop client with all the bells and whistles.
+Luckily, due to its open source and customizable nature, Linux provides the necessary tools to turn any webmail service, such as Fastmail, into a fully fledged desktop app.

 In this post, I'm going to show the steps you can follow to integrate Fastmail as the default email client on Linux Mint 22.1 (Cinnamon Desktop) as tightly as a native desktop app would be.
 Once done, this is what we will have:

 * A standalone email client app, independent from our usual web browser.
 * This web app will be registered and recognized as our default email client by the system.
-* `mailto:` links will correctly open in this app when clicked from a normal web browser.
+* `mailto:` links will correctly open in this app when clicked from a normal web browser window.
-* When a link is clicked inside an email, it will open in the separate, normal web browser, not the web app.
+* When a link is clicked inside an email, it will open in a separate, normal web browser window, not inside the web app.
 * A separate background process, independent from the web app, will check for new emails and show notifications.
-Clicking on these notifications will launch the email client.
+Clicking on these notifications will launch the web app.
-* A tray icon will show the unread email count and provide a quick way to launch the app too.
+* A tray icon will show the unread email count and provide a quick way to launch the web app too.
-* (Fastmail specific) Full offline access to your inbox even if there's no internet connection.
+* (Fastmail specific) We will have full offline access to our mailbox, even without an internet connection.

-I'm going to focus on Firefox because that's the browser I use, but it should be possible to replicate this with Chrome/Chromium and its derivatives without any issues.
+I'm going to focus on Firefox and Fastmail because those are the ones I use, but all of this should be largely applicable to Chrome/Chromium browsers and most web-based email services.

 Let's get started!